ch-stark/gitops-rbac-example/README.md

 * a certain user should have admin-permissions on all projects but not cluster-admin-rights
 * it should show the diffent options regarding RBAC-Configuration
 * a certain user should only see namespaces in a certain ClusterSet
 * we will deploy 4 Applications.
-One for Cluster-Admin-Tasks, one for Policies and 2 for Apps .....
+One for Cluster-Admin-Tasks and bootstrapping, one for Policies and 2 for Apps .....